sandialabs/MAPLE/README.md

 - `--runHPO`: If True, a grid search hyperparameter optimization will be run to train and optimize the model.
 Default is False.

 Using
-`model = EAGLE.py(args)`
+`model = MAPLE.py(args)`
 will return the trained model object for provided species, which may be used for evaluation tasks.

 ## For Use With Custom Data
-It is possible to prepare and use new data with EAGLE.
-To do so, the developer will need to run pre-processed (e.g., QC checked, trimmed, aligned, indexed, and sorted) bam files through the helper functions before using EAGLE.
+It is possible to prepare and use new data with MAPLE.
+To do so, the developer will need to run pre-processed (e.g., QC checked, trimmed, aligned, indexed, and sorted) bam files through the helper functions before using MAPLE.
 Order of usage:
 1. RNA_norm (python function)
 2. set_TSS_window_index.py (command line)
 3. crosscompcov.py (command line)
-4. EAGLE_main.py, which uses loaddeepdata2.py (command line)
+4. MAPLE_main.py, which uses loaddeepdata2.py (command line)

 ### Usage of RNA_norm